Favourited 408 times

 Before relocating to Arizona I lived in Manhattan and worked as an attorney for one of Europe's largest investment banks.
 I also taught economics, finance and business ethics at a local college.

 I have a B.S. in Business & Economics, an M.A. in Economics, and a J.D., which I earned at age 36.

 For now, I live alone with my dog in a townhome development in Glendale, Arizona -- literally across the street from Phoenix.

-I have been an active host using similar websites for over six years and have over one hundred references on those sites.
+I have been an active host using similar websites for many years and have over one hundred fifty references on those sites.
 I always enjoy having interesting people from around the world staying with me.

 Cooking / shopping